 If you need a slightly longer video, there is a plugin to Google’s Chrome browser called Screencastify that is easy to use.
 The free version allows you to record up to 5 minutes of video, which is great for a course or unit introduction, and for student presentations.
 One really nice feature of Screencastify is the option to trim your videos.
 This allows you to cut out the opening few seconds of getting your screen situated to what you want to show.
 It also allows you to embed your webcam anywhere on screen so you can, for example, show a PowerPoint slide on screen and have a smaller window in the corner with your face visible.
 These videos are saved to your Google drive and you can share or embed them with a link.

 Loom is another easy-to-use screen capture option that works in browsers other than Chrome.
-The free version allows you to record up to 25 minutes of video and embed your webcam on the screen so students can see you and the content you want to share.
-It also gives you the option to trim your videos.
-Note: the free version supports unlimited length video recording until July 1, 2020.
-Loom is also offering free Pro accounts to teachers and students.
+The free version allows you to record 5 minute videos, however Loom offers free Pro accounts to teachers and students.
+These free education accounts allow you to record videos of up to 45 minutes.
+You have an option to embed your webcam on the screen so students can see both you and the content you want to share.
+Loom also gives you the option to lightly edit your videos (the trim feature can be used to cut content from anywhere in the video) before publishing the link.

 If you need to record a video that is longer than 5 minutes, Screencast-o-matic will let you record up to 15 minutes of video.
 Like Screencastify and Loom, you can choose to embed your webcam and trim the beginning and end of your video before exporting it.